-You are cordially invited to attend the annual meeting (the "Annual Meeting") of the shareholders of Biglari Holdings Inc. (the "Corporation" or "Biglari Holdings"), to be held at the Majestic Theatre, 224 East Houston Street, San Antonio, Texas 78205, on May 26, 2022, at 1:00 p.m.
+You are cordially invited to attend the annual meeting (the "Annual Meeting") of the shareholders of Biglari Holdings Inc. (the "Corporation" or "Biglari Holdings"), to be held at the Majestic Theatre, 224 East Houston Street, San Antonio, Texas 78205, on April 20, 2023, at 1:00 p.m.
 Central Daylight Time, for the following purposes:

 - 1. To elect directors. - 2.
-To ratify the selection by the Audit Committee of the Board of Directors (the "Board") of Deloitte & Touche LLP as the Corporation's independent registered public accounting firm for 2022. - 3.
-To vote on a non-binding advisory resolution to approve the compensation of the Corporation's Named Executive Officers, as described in the enclosed proxy statement. - 4.
+To ratify the selection by the Audit Committee of the Board of Directors (the "Board") of Deloitte & Touche LLP as the Corporation's independent registered public accounting firm for 2023. - 3.
 To transact such other business as may properly be brought before the Annual Meeting or any adjournment or postponement thereof.

-The Board has fixed the close of business on March 28, 2022, as the record date for determining which shareholders have the right to vote at the Annual Meeting or at any adjournment thereof.
+The Board has fixed the close of business on March 7, 2023, as the record date for determining which shareholders have the right to vote at the Annual Meeting or at any adjournment thereof.